emidot32/KPI_Labs/DiscreteMath/README.md

 # Course 1.
-Discrete Math labs
+Discrete Math
 Simple graphs algorithms and more.
 There is used tkinter library for GUI.

 The first 2-3 laboratory work is one of the most voluminous laboratory work during an education.